Cesar Garcia (curator)

 Cesar Garcia (born 1985) is a Mexican-born American scholar, writer, curator, and educator.
 He is the founder and current director and chief curator of The Mistake Room, in Los Angeles.

 Early life and education

 Born in Mexico and raised in the United States from the age of six, Garcia grew up in the Pico-Union neighborhood of Los Angeles.
 Upon graduating from Bravo Medical Magnet HS in Boyle Heights, Garcia went on to earn a dual bachelor's degree in Political Science and Chicano Studies from UCLA in 2007.
 Garcia then attended USC's Roski School of Art and Design, where he completed a Master's in Public Art Studies in 2009.
 His master's thesis, based on extensive field research, mapped the growth of alternative and artist-run spaces along the U.S.-Mexico border during the height of the violent cartel wars.

-In 2009, Garcia received a Eugene V. Cota-Robles Doctoral Fellowship from UCLA's Department of World Arts and Cultures/Dance.
+In 2009, Garcia received a Eugene Cota-Robles Doctoral Fellowship from UCLA's Department of World Arts and Cultures/Dance.